Curvature-Dimension for Autonomous Lagrangians: Optimal transport

 Thus a transport plan is a random choice of initial velocity $v$ and time interval $\ell$ of a minimizing extremal $\gamma$, and a family $\{\mu_\lambda\}_{\lambda \in [0,1]}$ is a displacement interpolation if the law of the random point $\gamma(\lambda\ell)$ is the measure $\mu_\lambda$ and the resulting coupling between $\mu_\lambda$ and $\mu_{\lambda'}$ is optimal for all $0 \le \lambda \le \lambda' \le 1$.

-The following lemma, regarding uniqueness of a monotone optimal coupling between measures on the real line, is well-known, see \cite{Mc}, \cite[Section 3]{Amb}, \cite[Theorem 28]{FeMc} or \cite[Chapter 2]{Santa}.
-The additional condition on the right in \eqref{1Dmbeq} guarantees that this coupling is concentrated on the set $\{(t,t')\in \RR\times\RR \mid t \le t'\}$. \begin{lemma}[Monotone displacment interpolations on the real line] Let $m_0,m_1$ be absolutely continuous measures on the real line satisfying
+The following lemma, regarding uniqueness of a monotone optimal coupling between measures on the real line, is well-known, see \cite{Mc}, \cite[Section 3]{Amb}, \cite[Theorem 28]{FeMc} or \cite[Chapter 2]{Santa}. \begin{lemma}[Monotone displacement interpolations on the real line] Let $m_0,m_1$ be absolutely continuous measures on the real line satisfying

 There is a unique coupling $\kappa$ between $m_0$ and $m_1$ which is monotone in the sense that

 It is given by

 where